aimanaijaz/P5MapV3/README.md

 Neighborhood Map - Malls in Long Island

 To run this application you can
--Download the zip file from https://github.com/aimanaijaz/neighborhoodmap, extract it and open the index.html file in a web browser that supports HTML5 and Javascript.
+-Download the zip file from https://github.com/aimanaijaz/neighborhoodmap, extract it and open the index.html file in a web browser.
 -The site has been hosted on gh-pages.
 To access it click on the this link http://aimanaijaz.github.io/neighborhoodmap/

 Instructions